fieldtrip/website/faq/colormap.md

 FieldTrip includes a helper-function **[ft_colormap](/reference/utilities/ft_colormap)** with which you can select any of the standard [MATLAB](https://nl.mathworks.com/help/matlab/ref/colormap.html) colormaps, but also those of [Matplotlib](https://matplotlib.org), [Brewermap](https://nl.mathworks.com/matlabcentral/fileexchange/45208-colorbrewer-attractive-and-distinctive-colormaps), [CMOcean](https://www.chadagreene.com/CDT/cmocean_documentation.html) and [ColorCET](https://colorcet.com).

 You can use **[ft_colormap](/reference/utilities/ft_colormap)** just like you would the standard MATLAB [colormap](https://nl.mathworks.com/help/matlab/ref/colormap.html) function.
-Furthermore, most plotting functions support the option `cfg.colormap` with which you can specify the desirec colormap.
+Furthermore, most plotting functions support the option `cfg.colormap` with which you can specify the desired colormap.

 The following sections of code loop through a large number of the available colormaps.